 Jillian Friess Leivas focuses her practice on eminent domain laws and regulations.
 She has experience assisting with the right-of-way process, from precondemnation acquisition activities through to preparing pleadings and ...

 Steve Silva focuses his practice on problem solving.
-He regularly practices in civil litigation, including eminent domain, real estate litigation and contested probate litigation, with a heavy emphasis on appellate litigation ...
+He regularly practices in civil litigation in Nevada and California, including eminent domain and real estate litigation, with a heavy emphasis on appellate litigation, trial ...

 California Eminent Domain Report is a one-stop resource for everything new and noteworthy in eminent domain in California.
 We cover all aspects of eminent domain in California, including condemnation, inverse condemnation, and regulatory takings.
 We also keep track of current cases, project announcements, budget issues, legislative reform efforts, and report on all major California eminent domain conferences and seminars.